 She nervously scans her surroundings to find familiarity diminishing her fear.
 She first sees the workbench her late husband often tinkered around on.
 She then notices the boxes of clothes she intends to donate; neatly stacked Christmas decor sits on the opposite wall.

-A smile plays on her lips as she recalls her and Steve toting the oversized boxes into the house; she was wrapped in garland, and he was covered head to toe in silvery tinsel.
+A smile plays on her lips as she recalls her and Steve totting the oversized boxes into the house; she was wrapped in garland, and he was covered head to toe in silvery tinsel.
 A sense of warmth flickers throughout her body.
 Her happiness quickly turns into despair when she recalls what the sergeant had said.
 Her stomach balls into a knot.
 How could you cheat on me, Steve?
-How, raising a second family on the opposite side of the state?
+How could you raise a second family on the other side of the states?

 Millie thinks back to when they met.
 He was an immature freshman trying to find his way, and she was finishing nursing school, something his oldest brother Marty didn't support.
-Unlike Steve, Marty thought his wife's place should be in the home, something Marty sprung on her on their wedding night.
-Millie soon discovers their marriage was the biggest mistake of her life.
+Unlike Steve, Marty thought his wife's place should be in the home.
+Marty sprung it on her on their wedding night.
+Millie soon realized the marriage was the biggest mistake of her life.

 "I don't know what to do, Steve, I don't," she cries, collapsing in his arms.
 She always seemed to find comfort there.

 "I'll explain to him how important your nursing career is to you.
 Why saving lives is vital to you."
 He promises.
-She tells Steve about the wreck that destroyed her family and how nursing is the only career choice that makes sense to her now and that it's her way of protecting others from suffering the way she has.
+She told Steve about the wreck that destroyed her family and how nursing is the only career choice that makes sense to her and how that's her way of protecting others from suffering the way she has.

 A few days later, Marty was found floating in their pool.

-Rumors quickly spread like an unmanageable wildfire throughout the town.
-The gossipers were conspiratists, mostly, with a few bored housewives whispering about her and Steve's supposed affair.
+Rumors quickly spread like unmanageable wildfire throughout the town.
+The gossipers and conspiracists whispered about her and Steve's supposed affair.

-Millie and Steve became the two main suspects. questioned over and over about their shaky alibis.
-The prosecutor tried to convict on circumstantial evidence.
-To their relief, they both were acquitted.
+Millie and Steve became the two main suspects in Marty's death.
+They were questioned numerous times about their shaky alibis.
+Then the overzealous prosecutor tried to convict but to their relief, they were both acquitted.

 Finding solace in the other's arms, Steve and Millie married two years later.
 Believing every nasty rumor circulating through town, Steve's parents decided they want nothing more to do with either of them.